gslab-econ/template/README.md

 Be aware that the [formatting of the cache](https://bitbucket.org/scons/scons/src/rel_2.5.1/src/CHANGES.txt?at=2.5.1&fileviewer=file-view-default#CHANGES.txt-60) changed in version 2.5.0 of SCons.
 A cache can get messy and fall out of sync if collaborators use a mix of older and newer versions.

 The version of SCons packaged with this repository is scons-local-3.0.1.
 Our `run.py` scripts are just wrappers around the `scons.py` included in scons-local.
+These files exist only to execute SCons, and you shouldn't need to edit them frequently, if at all.
+The structure of your SCons tree should be entirely specified in your SConstruct and SConscript files.

 #### Where should I track the prerequisites for my repository?